Morteza-Khazaei/Deep-Injective-Prior/README.md

-# Deep Injective Prior for Inverse Scattering
+# Deep Injective Prior for Inverse Scattering Problem (DIP-ISP)

 This repository contains the official implementation for "Deep Injective Priors for Inverse Scattering".
 The project provides a framework for training a generative model composed of an injective and a bijective subnetwork, and then using this model as a prior to solve inverse scattering problems.